Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Theoretical Results

 \begin{remark} We highlight the fact that assumptions A1) through A4) in Theorem~\ref{thm:NRF_state} are \emph{in no way restrictive}, from a practical standpoint.
 The closed-loop dynamics of the network cannot be tuned with respect to $\mathbb{C}_g$ unless A1) holds, while the factorisation and the NRF pair from assumptions A2) through A4) can be reliably obtained via classical system-theoretical results (see \cite{NRF} and \cite{aug_sparse}). \end{remark}

 { We draw particular attention to the closed-loop maps being showcased in Theorem~\ref{thm:NRF_state}.
-In particular, we point out that the $\mathbf{Q}$-parameter, which characterises all of these expressions, represents the \emph{main tuning parameter} of our control architecture's first layer, and the freedom in choosing it provides fertile grounds for the development of NRF-based design procedures.
+In particular, we point out the fact that the $\mathbf{Q}$-parameter, which characterises all of these expressions, represents the \emph{main tuning parameter} of our control architecture's first layer, and the freedom in choosing it provides fertile grounds for the development of NRF-based design procedures.
 Combining this fact with the straightforward nature of the algebraic expressions obtained in \eqref{eq:F_Q}-\eqref{eq:I_Q}, we conclude that the distributed implementations proposed in Proposition~\ref{prop:ss_implem} fully address objective $\mathrm{II})$ from Section~\ref{subsec:NRF_obj}.
-This being said, we now proceed to tackle the latter section's final objective, concerning the tuning of the $\mathbf{Q}$-parameter.
+Having done so, we now proceed to tackle the latter section's final objective, concerning the $\mathbf{Q}$-parameter's tuning.

 }